Chesapeake Crossroads Heritage Area has partnered with regional heritage organizations and businesses to celebrate the

 Maryland Day Celebrations

-Maryland's birthday is officially on March 25th, a state holiday that commemorates the formal founding of the colony of Maryland, when settlers from England celebrated a Mass of Thanksgiving on St. Clement’s Island in what is now St. Mary’s County, Maryland.
+Maryland's birthday is officially on March 25, a state holiday commemorating the formal founding of the colony of Maryland, when settlers from England celebrated a Mass of Thanksgiving on St. Clement’s Island in what is now St. Mary’s County, Maryland.

 More on Maryland Day Weekend Activities

-Some of the participating businesses include the Annapolis Maritime Museum, Maryland Hall for the Creative Arts, the Charles Carroll House, Watermark Tours, Chesapeake Children's Museum, Banneker-Douglas Museum, and Historic Londontown and Gardens.
+Some participating businesses include the Annapolis Maritime Museum, Maryland Hall for the Creative Arts, the Charles Carroll House, Watermark Tours, Chesapeake Children's Museum, Banneker-Douglas Museum, and Historic Londontown and Gardens.

-Maryland Day is funded by the Chesapeake Crossroads Heritage Partnership, managed by the Chesapeake Children's Museum, and marketed by Evans Management LLC.
+Maryland Day is funded by the Chesapeake Crossroads Heritage Area, managed by the Chesapeake Children's Museum, and marketed by Evans Management LLC.

-Get a taste for what is to be experienced on Maryland Day Weekend through the Annapolis Discovered blog.
-From video walk-throughs of the State House to interviews with the Tall Ships captains that drop anchor at City Dock - there is much to be learned about the centuries old city of Annapolis, Maryland.
+Get a taste of what you can experience on Maryland Day Weekend through the Annapolis Discovered blog.
+From video walk-throughs of the State House to interviews with the Tall Ships captains that drop anchor at City Dock - there is much to be learned about the centuries-old city of Annapolis, Maryland.